Commentary on Edward Snowden's disclosure: Congress

 I think it would be best if the American government granted him amnesty to get him back to America where he can answer questions without the threat of prosecution...
 We have some very good laws against sharing secrets and he broke those laws.
 On the other hand, he broke them for a very good reason because those laws were being used in direct contravention of our 4th Amendment rights as Americans.

-Arizona Senator John McCain criticized politicians who voted in favor of the PATRIOT Act but were outraged by the NSA spying on phone calls by saying, "We passed the Patriot Act.
+Arizona Senator John McCain criticized politicians who voted in favor of the PATRIOT Act, but were outraged by the NSA spying on phone calls by saying, "We passed the Patriot Act.
 We passed specific provisions of the act that allowed for this program to take place, to be enacted in operation.
 Now, if members of Congress did not know what they were voting on, then I think that that's their responsibility a lot more than it is the government's."

+In 2013, an IP address linked to the U.S. Senate was seen editing Snowden's Wikipedia page to refer to him as a traitor instead of a dissident.
+Similarly, in 2014, an IP address linked to the House of Representatives edited Navi Pillay's page to refer to Snowden as an "American traitor".

 Public

 Glenn Greenwald, one of the journalists who received the documents, praised Snowden for having done a service by revealing the surveillance on the American public.
 John Cassidy of The New Yorker called Snowden "a hero" and said that "in revealing the colossal scale of the US government's eavesdropping on Americans and other people around the world, [Snowden] has performed a great public service that more than outweighs any breach of trust he may have committed."
 CNN columnist Douglas Rushkoff also called Snowden's leak an act of heroism.
 Amy Davidson, writing in The New Yorker, was thankful for the "overdue" conversation on privacy and the limits of domestic surveillance.

 American political commentators and public figures such as Noam Chomsky, Chris Hedges, Michael Moore, Cornel West, Glenn Beck, Matt Drudge, Alex Jones, Andrew Napolitano, Oliver Stone, Michael Savage, and Stephen Walt praised Snowden for exposing secret government surveillance.

 Other commentators were more critical of Snowden's methods and motivations.
-Jeffrey Toobin, for example, denounced Snowden as "a grandiose narcissist who deserves to be in prison."
+Jeffrey Toobin, for example, denounced Snowden as "a grandiose narcissist who deserves to be in prison".
 Writing in The New Yorker, Toobin argued that the programs exposed were not illegal, therefore Snowden was not a whistleblower.
-Further, Toobin questioned "whether the government can function when all of its employees (and contractors) can take it upon themselves to sabotage the programs they don’t like".
+Further, Toobin questioned "whether the government can function when all of its employees (and contractors) can take it upon themselves to sabotage the programs they don't like".